NicolaKesla/ITS/README.md

 ## Overview

 ITS is a full-stack application designed to track and manage student internships.
-It supports multiple user roles (Admin, Commission Chair, Commission Member) and handles internship lifecycle from application to completion.
+It supports multiple user roles (Admin, Commission Chair, Commission Member) and handles the complete internship lifecycle from application to grading and reporting.

 ## Tech Stack